-William & Mary’s economic health continues to reflect its ability to recruit exceptional students, to raise revenue through tuition and fees, grants and contracts and philanthropy, and to reallocate funds to support the university’s highest priorities.
-As a result, despite having to fully absorb a reduction in state support that began in FY17, the university remains in a solid financial position.
+The university remains in a solid financial position.
+William & Mary’s economic health continues to reflect its ability to recruit exceptional students, to raise revenue through tuition, fees, grants, contracts and philanthropy, to recognize and respond to the needs of the Commonwealth of Virginia and its citizens, and to reallocate funds to support the university’s highest priorities.

 William & Mary continues to attract, admit and retain top-caliber students even as we compete against the most selective public and private institutions in the country.